tango-controls-hdbpp/hdbpp-es/README.md

 * libhdbpp version 2 or greater.
 Not compatible with any version below this.

-The build requires the libhdbpp project headers for building and shared library to link against.
+The build requires the libhdbpp project headers for building.
 There is two methods to include this dependency:

 * libhdbpp can be installed in either a standard or non-standard location and cmake flags used to locate it.
 * Enabled the custom cmake flag FETCH_LIBHDBPP (see below) and cmake will download the project at configuration time and integrate it directly into the build.
 This is ideal for testing the project in isolation from a deployed system.